No name is quite as famous in American design as that of Frank Lloyd Wright.…

 The best places to eat and drink in Las Vegas

 People used to visit Vegas to gamble, sip free drinks and fill up at all-you-can-eat buffets.
 These days, Las Vegas boasts some of the best dining in the world.
-From celebrity chef-driven fine dining to former Rat Pack haunts and down and dirty dive bars, there’s something for everyone in Sin City.
+From celebrity chef-driven, fine dining to former Rat Pack haunts and down and dirty dive bars, there’s something for everyone in Sin City.

-Here’s the best places to eat in Las Vegas.
+Here are the best places to eat in Las Vegas.

 Hit the Culinary Jackpot